vensder/docker-intro/README.md

 Console output:

 ```
 CONTAINER ID        IMAGE                           COMMAND                  CREATED              STATUS                      PORTS               NAMES
-1fc8cee64ec2  ubuntu  "/bin/sh -c 'while..."
-32 seconds ago      Up 30 seconds                         daemon
+1dbeeb615947        alpine                          "/bin/sh -c 'while t…"   About a minute ago   Up About a minute                               daemon
-c006f1a02edf  ubuntu  "/bin/echo 'Hello ..."
-About a minute ago  Exited (0) About a minute ago         gifted_nobel
+678147dda7ea        alpine                          "echo 'Hello from my…"   13 minutes ago       Exited (0) 13 minutes ago                       recursing_elion
 ```

 * **docker ps** is a command to list containers.
 * **-a** shows all containers (without -a flag ps will show only running containers).

 The **ps** shows us that we have two containers:

-* **gifted_nobel** (the name for this container was generated automatically – it will be different on your machine).
-It's the first container we created, the one that printed 'Hello world' once.
+* **recursing_elion** (the name for this container was generated automatically – it will be different on your machine).
+It's the first container we created, the one that printed 'Hello from container' once.
 * **daemon** -- the third container we created, which runs as a daemon.

 Note: there is no second container (the one with interactive shell) because we set the **--rm option**.
 As a result, this container is automatically deleted right after execution.